kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 If you installed kubectl with Homebrew (as explained [here](#install-with-homebrew-on-macos)), then the completion script was automatically installed to `/usr/local/etc/bash_completion.d/kubectl`.
 In that case, you don't need to do anything.

-If you didn't install through homebrew you now need to ensure that the kubectl completion script gets sourced in all your shell sessions as follows:
+If you didn't install through Homebrew you now need to ensure that the kubectl completion script gets sourced in all your shell sessions as follows:

 - Add the completion script to `/usr/local/etc/bash_completion.d`: